 |April 2007||Certificate in Teaching Young Learners English as a Foreign Language (CTYLEFL) Accredited Program starts at Seitoku Gakuen|

-As of May 2019, we have brought our extracurricular program to 91 university campuses, our accredited program to 44 university campuses, and our Young Learners and Assistant Language Teacher Programs to 9 different schools.
+As of September 2021, we have brought our extracurricular program to 94 university campuses, our accredited program to 50 university campuses or departments, and our Young Learners and Secondary School English Programs to 9 different schools.